-The education experts at bina have developed a comprehensive program that is designed to not only fulfill but exceed US and British education standards.
-Our goal is to provide children with a broad education that is comparable or superior to that provided by their nation's best schools, regardless of demographic constraints.
+The education experts at bina have developed a comprehensive program that is designed to not only fulfill but exceed US and UK education standards.
+Our goal is to provide children with quality education, regardless of demographic constraints.

 Is bina accredited?

 Bina is pursuing accreditation by national and international organizations.

 Will my child be sitting in front of a computer all day?

 Not at all!